Procedures for Handling Complaints

 All complaints should be handled in the utmost positive, professional, and confidential manner.
-When an individual voices a concern of a possible discrimination, listen carefully, and don’t respond defensively.
-Follow the procedures below:
+When an individual voices a concern of possible discrimination, listen carefully, and don’t respond defensively.
+Follow the tips below:

-2. Ask concerned individual what he/she would like to see happen differently and inform him/her of their right to file a complaint.
-Inform the complainant that he/she may also file a written complaint with USDA and provide information on how to do this.
+2. Ask the individual concerned what they would like to see happen differently and inform them of their right to file a complaint.
+Inform the complainant that they may also file a written complaint with USDA and provide information on how to do this.

-• Obtain the complainant’s contact information (name, email, telephone, and/or address) and let him/her know that someone will contact him/her regarding the complaint.
+2. Obtain the complainant’s contact information (name, email, telephone, and/or address) and let them know that someone will contact them regarding the complaint.

 Information about the complaint process with the USDA is included in the non-discrimination statement and the “And Justice for All” poster.
 You are responsible for posting the non-discrimination statements and to have complaint forms available in case of concerns.